sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ### High-Level Design

-- SAI API requirements is covered in section [SAI API](#sai-api).
+- SAI API requirements is covered in section [SAI API Requirement](#sai-api-requirement).
 - 5 new CLI commands will be added to sonic-utilities sub module.
 These CLI commands support user to configure auto negotiation mode, advertised speeds, interface type， advertised interface types for a given interface as well as show port auto negotiation configuration.
 See detail description in section [CLI Enhancements](#cli-enhancements).
 - A few new fields will be added to existing table in APP_DB and CONFIG_DB to support auto negotiation attributes.
 See detail description in section [Config DB Enhancements](#config-db-enhancements) and [Application DB Enhancements](#application-db-enhancements).
 - DB migrator need handle the existing autoneg configuration and migrate to the new configuration.
 See detail description in section [DB Migrator Enhancements](#db-migrator-enhancements)
 - Port speed setting flow will be changed in orchagent of sonic-swss.
 See detail description in section [SWSS Enhancements](#swss-enhancements).
-### SAI API
+### SAI API Requirement

 Currently, SAI already defines a few port attributes to support port auto negotiation.
 Please note that `SAI_PORT_ATTR_ADVERTISED_INTERFACE_TYPE` is a new attribute introduced in SAI 1.7.1.
 As SAI 1.7.1 is not merged to master branch at this time, vendors need to implement this attribute in their SAI implementation.
-Vendor specified SAI implementation is not in the scope of this document.
+Vendor specified SAI implementation is not in the scope of this document, but there are some comment requirements for SAI:

+1. SAI implementation must return error code if any of the auto negotiation related attribute is not supported, swss and syncd must not crash.
+2. SAI implementation must keep backward compatible.
+As long as swss and SAI keep backward compatible, user need not change anything after this feature is enabled in SONiC.

 The related port attributes are listed below:
 ```cpp
     /**
      * @brief Auto Negotiation configuration